Why Supporting Care Matching Matters

 Maven’s providers are also positioned to serve other dimensions of diversity, including faith.
 In a Maven provider network survey, respondents indicated they had clinical expertise in faith-based care for Muslim, Hindu, and Mormon patients.
 For example, it’s not uncommon for some Muslim patients to request care from a provider of the same sex or other accommodations to maintain modesty.
 As a supplement to providers not belonging to these faiths, Maven offers additional training on cultural sensitivity and competency.

 Care matching promotes greater trust and understanding between doctors and patients, leading to better health outcomes.
-That’s why Maven offers matching to the members we support and why the majority (80%) of our care provider network opts into it.
+That’s why Maven offers matching to the members we support and why the majority (80%) of our care provider network participates.

 At Maven, we believe whole-person care means putting the whole person into account, including their story, background, and culture.
 By doing so, our inclusive approach to women’s and family care delivers better outcomes and lower costs for everyone.
+If you are a Maven member and want to be matched with a provider based on specific demographic or cultural background, reach out to your Care Advocate.
 To learn more about how we can connect your employees to more empathetic care, contact our team today.

 Maven is the benefit employers need